This post is also available in Romanian.

 In order to avoid being bitten by sand flies use insect repellent and make sure you bring a beach mat/towel to sit on.

-If they bite you (as it happened to me!), buy a lotion for itch from a pharmacy.
+If they bite you (as it happened to me!), buy an anti-itch cream from a pharmacy.

 You cannot pay with credit cards anywhere.

 You can find beauty in every corner of this amazing archipelago.
-If you have the chance to visit the Seychelles, don’t hesitate, you won’t regret it !
+If you have the chance to visit the Seychelles, don’t hesitate to go, you won’t regret it !

 Keep on reading IDR’s articles to discover the amazing La Digue island and many other incredible places on this Earth.

-Other useful articles: 7 days in La Digue Itinerary and the detailed schedule for each day:
+Other useful articles: 7 days in La Digue Itinerary and Top 10 things to do in Praslin.